 3. The Segments of the Representations of the profile-specific MPD for ProfA conform to the restrictions specified for ProfA.

-NOTE In other words, each MPD contains at least one Representation in each Period, which fulfils the requirements of a profile listed in MPD@profiles.
+NOTE In other words, each MPD contains at least one Representation in each Period, which fulfills the requirements of a profile listed in MPD@profiles.
 There may be stricter rules on the occurrence of Representations in the specified profiles.
 For example, it can be required that there is at least one Representation for each media type that contains or is inferred to have the profile identifier of a specific profile.

 This part of ISO/IEC 23009 defines six profiles.

+External organizations or individuals may define restrictions, permissions and extensions by using this profile mechanism.
+It is recommended that such external definitions be not referred to as profiles, but as Interoperability Points.
+Such an interoperability points may be signalled in the @profiles parameter once a URI is defined.
+The owner of the URI is responsible to provide sufficient semantics on the restrictions and permission of this interoperability point.

-Three profiles are defined reyling on the ISO base media FF as Segment formats.
+Three profiles are defined relying on the ISO base media FF as Segment formats.
 Both, the ISO Base media file format On Demand profile defined in 8.3 and the ISO Base media file format live profile defined in 8.4 are a subset of the ISO Base media file format main profile defined in 8.5.
 Two profiles are defined for MPEG-2 TS based Media Segment formats: The MPEG-2 TS simple profile defined in 8.7 is a subset of the MPEG-2 TS main profile defined in 8.6.
 All profiles are a subset of the full profile is defined in 8.2.